ZainHKazmi/MovieShare/README.md

 A user can access the following pages upon logging in:

 1. Home -- the user can see posts by friends, and post any updates of his own
-2. Profile -- the user can a blurb of his own, as well as access his Favourites and Recently Watched list
+2. Profile -- the user can a blurb of his own, as well as access his MovieBook and WatchLater list